Exorga, Inc. - Consultants in Chemistry, Molecular Modeling, and the Environment

 Minimizing Structure Energy of Models/Molecules

-Most of us have been mislead into believing that the three dimensional potential energy surface describing a molecule's geometrical/conformational features is a relatively smooth one, with well distinguished energy minima.
-While this might be true for a small molecule like methane, or ethane, it certainly isn’t true for a molecule of normal size and complexity, and even less so for chiral molecules.
-These potential energy surface are, in fact, usually quite convoluted, with many local minima, and to make matters worse, they are often shallow and pocked in the regions of the local minima, rather than steep and smooth.
-Imagine looking at a very irregularly bounded hole in the ground whose surfaces have been eroded by heavy rain.
+Most of us have been mislead into believing that the three dimensional potential energy surface describing a molecule's geometrical/conformational features is relatively smooth, U or V shaped, with well distinguished energy minimum.
+While this might be true for a small molecule diatomic molecule, methane, or ethane, it certainly isn’t true for a molecule of normal size and complexity, and even less so for chiral molecules.
+The temptation is usually to assume that the energy profile of a polyatomic molecule looks like that of a simple diatomic, like hydrogen, but that is far from true.
+So, rather than a steep and smooth surface, converging onto the minimum, most potential energy surfaces are, in fact, usually quite convoluted, with many local minima, and to make matters worse, they are often shallow, bumpy, and cratered in the regions of the local minima.
+Imagine looking at a very irregular bowl whose maker rushed the job of making it and left it to sag at the sides while sitting on an irregular surface before it hardened.
 That’s more like it.

-Since the QVBMM force field, simply adjusts the positions of the atoms in the molecule (the atomic coordinates), allowing high energied interactions to "push" these atoms into more stable positions, until a low energied structure is obtained, just imagine dropping a marble onto each of these surfaces and allowing its potential energy to move it to the nearest metastable position, where it can become stationary.
+The QVBMM force field, simply adjusts the positions of the atoms in the molecule (the atomic coordinates), allowing high energied interactions to "push and pull" these atoms into more stable positions, until a low energied structure is obtained.
+Just imagine dropping a marble onto each of these surfaces and allowing its potential energy to move it to the nearest metastable position, where it can become stationary.
 A steep and smooth energy surface will rapidly direct the marble (molecular model) to the nearest local minimum, or even the global minimum.
 A shallow, pocked surface will require many hours of exploration in order to find the "best" local minimum, and even more time to move the model to the global minimum.

 When you put a crude structure into the QVBMM force field, within a few computational cycles the major features of the molecule, bond lengths and angles, at that local minimum, are established.
 Usually the QVBMM force field will keep searching for a better structure, but you can stop the routine at any time, especially if you know what the energy of the best structure is, or you observe that the energy of the current structure is not changing appreciably with each cycle of the QVBMM force field.
 You really do not have to wait while the QVBMM force field searches, especially if you don't need a VERY good structure, as might be the case if you are building a slightly complex molecule from templates.